In this article

 How to improve your business credit score

-If your business credit score isn’t great, don’t worry.
+If your business credit profile isn’t great, don’t worry.
 There are plenty of things you can do to improve it.
 Consider taking one or more of the actions below to build business credit over time.

 Open a business credit card